 40. St Mary Somerset

-The tower of St Mary Somerset stands forlorn in what was a heavily blitzed stretch of the City, though it was not a victim of the second world war but was demolished by an Act of Parliament in 1874.
-Only the efforts of an architect of the time, Ewan Christian, managed to save the tower for posterity.
-It is Wren in pure experimental mode, being topped with a futuristic cluster of stone pinnacles jostling into the sky.
+The tower of St Mary Somerset stands forlorn in a heavily blitzed stretch of the City.
+However, it was not a victim of the second world war but was demolished by an Act of Parliament in 1874.
+Only the efforts of an architect, Ewan Christian, managed to save the tower for posterity.
+Wren is in pure experimental mode, being topped with a futuristic cluster of stone pinnacles jostling into the sky.
 It looks fabulous on a clear morning from the nearby Millennium footbridge.

 Lambeth Hill EC4